react-native-camera/react-native-camera/docs/RNCamera.md

 - `data` - a textual representation of the barcode, if available
 - `rawData` - The raw data encoded in the barcode, if available
+- `uri`: (iOS only) string representing the path to the image saved on your app's cache directory
 - `type` - the type of the barcode detected
 - `bounds` -